 Also, their certified/compatible/approved modem list includes some bad modems, so avoid picking them.
 They’ll work, but the experience sucks.

 Is there any trustworthy resource to help me find a list of Good Modems that are compatible with or approved/certified by my Internet Service provider?

 Well, helping people find the best cable modem or modem/router combo according to their needs is the reason why I started ApprovedModems.org.

-There are times when some of the modems listed above might not work (they actually work, you just have to tell the call-support team that your neighbor is using the same exact modem and it’s working for them, this sorts the issue most of the times.)
-In case, it doesn’t get sorted, the just return it to Amazon/BestBuy.
+There are times when some of the modems listed above might not work (they actually work, you have to tell the call-support team that your neighbor is using the same exact modem and it’s working for them, this sorts the issue most of the time.)
+In case, it doesn’t get sorted, the return it to Amazon/BestBuy.